MALLLAG/TIL/README.md

-# Just-what-I-studied
-Just what I studied
+# Just what I studied